karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ```

 Figwheel will automatically push cljs changes to the browser.
-Once Figwheel starts up, you should be able to open the `public/index.html` page in the browser.
+Once Figwheel starts up you should be able to open the `public/index.html` page in the browser.

-You can also open browser in url: http://localhost:3449/
+You can also open browser in url: http://localhost:3445 (or 3449 which is the default Figwheel port if you haven't changed the port on project.clj).

 ### Connecting Cursive to Figwheel REPL